Healthy Homes Assessment Waiohiki

 Waiohiki Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about what’s inside the building but you must ensure there is somewhere for surface, rain or ground water, and to prevent it from getting inside.
-When it concerns damp and moisture it is typically what you don’t see that could be a huge problem that can cause the property to suffer and harming your tenant’s health.
+The security of your rental home from the effects of moisture isn’t just a matter of what’s inside the building It’s about having to make sure there is somewhere for surface, rain or ground water and prevent it from getting inside.
+When it is about damp and water, it is frequently those things that you aren’t aware of that can cause a lot of trouble and end up causing damage to your investment and harming your tenant’s well-being.

-Rental properties must have effective drainage to get rid of the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
-Making sure that water has a place to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Rental properties should be equipped with effective drainage to remove rainwater, storm water and groundwater, with an appropriate outfall or runoff.
+Making sure the water has a place to go and that it doesn’t sit beneath buildings is an essential part of keeping your property dry.

-In addition to a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to prevent water ingress, if the property has an enclosed space between your floor and the ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.

-A ground moisture barrier is usually a sheet of polythene that is placed over the ground to stop any moisture in the ground from accumulating into the home.
-It also assists in preventing any damage to your underfloor insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground to prevent any moisture in the ground from getting into the structure.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection